LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 - Save old *BP* (push it on the stack).
 - Assign *SP* to *BP* (*PB* = *SP*).
 So the *BP* points the the old *BP*.
-- Save regisister contents to stack.
-So the registers can be used in the fuction.
+- Save register contents to stack.
+So the registers can be used in the function.
 - Allocate memory on stack for use in function.

 The the actual code of the function can run.